mjosaarinen/brutus/README.md

 $ wget http://hyperelliptic.org/ebats/supercop-20140910.tar.bz2
 $ tar xfvj supercop-20140910.tar.bz2
 ```
 Don't compile or run SUPERCOP!
-Brutus just needs a symlink to the sources:
+Brutus just needs a symlink to the
+AEAD reference sources at `crypto_aead`.
 ```
 $ cd brutus
 $ ln -s ../supercop-20140910/crypto_aead crypto_aead
 ```
-Replace that with correct path to the crypto_aead subdirectory.
-You may
+Replace that with correct path to the real `crypto_aead` subdirectory.
+You can
-alternatively create a local crypto_aead subdirectory and copy only those
+alternatively create a local `crypto_aead` subdirectory and manually copy some
-ciphers that you are interested in there manually.
+subset of ciphers there.

 Now check the compiler flags in `brutus_cflags.cfg`.
-If have an old compiler
+If you have an old compiler
 or an otherwise exotic system, you may want to discard native optimizations and
 go with something geneneric like:
 ```